 Normally, any unused allowances remaining on your pack will automatically expire along with your bundle.
 The only exception to this is your mobile data allowance if you qualify for a data rollover.

 Data rollover is only available to customers buying a 30-day pack.
 You must renew your 30-day pack within seven days of the previous one expiring.
-You can only roll over your unused data once and this only includes data remaining from your core allowance (excluding any Free Boost allowances or extra data from the Summer Data Offer).
+You can only roll over your unused data once and this only includes data remaining from your core allowance (excluding any Free Boost allowances or extra data from other offers).

 Quarterly Free Boost